yuleiqin/fantastic-data-engineering/README.md

 - [Efficient k-nearest neighbor graph construction for generic similarity measures](https://dl.acm.org/doi/pdf/10.1145/1963405.1963487) - The distance to approximate i-th nearest neighbors can be used for **diversity measures**.

-- [Data diversity matters for robust instruction tuning](https://arxiv.org/pdf/2311.14736) - The trade-off exists between the quality and diversity of datapoints.
-Diversity-prioritized datapoints can improve the worst-case performance.
-Diversity measures: **maximized similarity** between the sum of selected datapoints and the newly added one from the remaining full set.
-Quality measures: **ChatGPT direct scoring** and **reward model preference scoring**.

 - [Refined Coreset Selection: Towards Minimal Coreset Size under Model Performance Constraints](https://openreview.net/pdf?id=yb5xV8LFDq) - The selection of datapoints under a constrained budget can be implemented as the lexicographic bilevel-optimization, where the inner loop optimizes model parameters and the outer loop optimizes data selection.
 When optimizing the selection mask, the minimization of loss terms is relaxed to allow smaller dataset size.